Section A: Enrollment, Aid and College Life

 Traffic and parking regulations at the College are authorized by the Board of Trustees

-and traffic regulations is the responsibility of the Security/Safety Department.
+of parking and traffic regulations is the responsibility of the Security/Safety Department.

 Student parking on the Clark College campus is limited to open parking spaces.
 Open parking spaces are identified as lined spaces without any special labels.
 No permit is required to park in open parking.
-Restricted parking areas include faculty/staff (F/S) parking, visitor parking, and disabled person parking.
+Restricted parking areas include faculty/staff (F/S) parking, visitor or metered parking, and disabled person parking.
 No one may park in these areas without the proper permit or other authorization.